exreplay/aver.js/README.md

 node_modules/.bin/vue-ssr-init
 ```

-When the executable is done setting up the new Project, you can either start a container with the provided `docker-compose.yml` file or you can just execute `node ./index.js`.
+When the executable is done setting up the new Project, you can either start a container with the provided `docker-compose.yml` file or you can just execute `yarn run dev`.
 Keep in mind that when you use the `docker-compose.yml` you will probably have to rebase sass inside the container.

 ## Docker